VitWip/Company_reputation_tracker-main/README.md

 5. **Database Issues**:
    - If the database becomes corrupted, delete `company_tracker.db` and run `python db.py` to recreate it.
    - Consider making regular backups of your database if you have important data.

+6. **GitHub Pages**:
+   - If the static dashboard isn't displaying correctly, ensure your repository is configured for GitHub Pages in Settings.
+   - The static dashboard uses sample data and doesn't require any API keys or database.

 ---